ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 > concatenation with duplicate removal, based on a definition of
 > duplicate, are candidates.

-The processing within a selector may execute nested JSONPath queries, which are in turn handled with the processing model defined here.
+The processing within a selector may execute nested queries, which are in turn handled with the processing model defined here.
 Typically, the argument to that query will be the current node of the selector or a set of nodes subordinate to that current node.